saltstack/salt/doc/topics/best_practices.rst

 Structuring Pillar Files
 ------------------------

-`Pillars <https://docs.saltstack.com/topics/pillar/>`_ are used to store both secure, and insecure data pertaining to minions.
-When designing the structure of the ``/srv/pillar`` directory, and the pillars contained within there should once again be a focus on clear and concise data which users can easily review, modify, and understand.
+`Pillars <https://docs.saltstack.com/topics/pillar/>`_ are used to store secure and insecure data pertaining to minions.
+When designing the structure of the ``/srv/pillar`` directory, the pillars contained within should once again be focused on clear and concise data which users can easily review, modify and understand.

-The /srv/pillar/ directory is primarily controlled by the top.sls.
-It should be noted that the pillar top.sls is not used as a location to declare variables and their values.
-The top.sls is used as a way to include other pillar files and organize the way they are matched based on environments or grains.
+The ``/srv/pillar/`` directory is primarily controlled by ``top.sls``.
+It should be noted that the pillar ``top.sls`` is not used as a location to declare variables and their values.
+The ``top.sls`` is used as a way to include other pillar files and organize the way they are matched based on environments or grains.

-An example top.sls may be as simple as the following:
+An example ``top.sls`` may be as simple as the following:

 /srv/pillar/top.sls: